INGV/ProbShakemap/README.md

 **Generate the scenarios ensemble**

 Create the `event-id/current` folder for the event and provide the corresponding `event.xml` file.
 This will be used by `SeisEnsMan` to download the event QUAKEML file needed for generating the ensemble of event-compatible scenarios.
-Activate the environment SeisEnsMan and move to `SeisEnsManV2` directory in `path/to/shakemap/data/shakemap_profiles/world/`.
-Then run the following command (set the `--nb_scen` parameter to the desired number of scenarios in the ensemble):
+Activate the environment SeisEnsMan and move to `SeisEnsManV2` directory.
+Then run the following command (set the `--nb_scen` parameter to the desired number of scenarios in the ensemble; the `--angles` parameter is optional, and can be used to include the strike, dip, and rake of the inverted fault model in the plot):

 ```bash
 ./line_call.sh